Revature-Forge/Forge-Backend/README.md

 # Forge Portfolio Rework-Backend
 ## What is the Forge Portfolio Rework?
-The Forge Portfolio Rework is an overhaul of Revature's portfolio system on their website.
-This rework is based on refactoring code that a previous batch created.
+The Forge Portfolio Rework is an overhaul of Revature's Portfolio system that aims to create a new and intuitive way for the users and admins to interact with the portfolio creation process to ensure that all portfolios are quickly created up to Revature's standard.
+On the user side, the user now has a better understanding of what the requirements are for each phase.
+Feedback from an admin is now displayed in an clear way so the user can quickly make changes to flagged sections.

 # Features
 ## Test Driven Development